 - This scene really shows just how far CGI has come since it first hit the scene nearly two decades earlier.
 Look at the image of Carl at her funeral - you can see the anguish lining his face.

 Carl: *pauses* ...
 Cross my heart.

-Russell angrily throwing his sash down because he wants to help Kevin and Carl won't.
+- Russell angrily throwing his sash down since he wants to help Kevin when Carl cares more about his house.

-The saga of Russell's parents, after he says that "Phyllis" told him that he was bugging his father by calling him so much..
+- The implied story of Russell's parents, after he says that "Phyllis" told him that he was bugging his father by calling him so much...